Large Firm Service. Small Firm Attention.

 SEC Amends “Accredited Investor” Definition

 On August 26, 2020, the U.S. Securities and Exchange Commission (SEC) adopted amendments expanding the definition of “accredited investor” to allow additional categories of investors to invest in unregistered private offerings.
 The new definition moves beyond the long-standing reference to wealth and income to determine whether individuals may be deemed accredited investors, adding established, objective measures of financial sophistication as a qualifying factor to determine if the investor has demonstrated the requisite ability to assess an investment opportunity.
-The amendments will become effective 60 days after the SEC’s rule release is published in the Federal Register, which is expected to be in November 2020.
+The amendments will become effective 60 days after the SEC’s rule release is published in the Federal Register, which was expected to be in November 2020.

 Amendment of “Accredited Investor” Definition